Synopsys: Avanti Corporation

+Optical Research Associates

+Synopsys acquired Optical Research Associates (ORA) in 2010, including its software products CODE V and LightTools.

 Magma Design Automation

-Synopsys agreed to buy its competitor Magma Design Automation for about $500 million in an all-cash deal in November 2011.
+Synopsys agreed to buy its competitor Magma Design Automation for $507 million in an all-cash deal in November 2011.

-The two companies previously faced drawn-out back and forth patent disputes since 2004, which started when Synopsys accused Magma's co-founder Lukas van Ginneken of conceiving the technology used in their products to be based on the work while he was still employed at Synopsys.
-While van Ginneken later acknowledged the claim, Magma and Synopsys continued disputing each others patents.
+The two companies previously faced drawn-out, back-and-forth patent disputes, which began in 2004.
+These disputes arose when Synopsys claimed one of Magma's co-founders, Lukas van Ginneken, developed technology for Magma products that was based on work he conducted while employed at Synopsys.
+While van Ginneken later acknowledged the claim, Magma and Synopsys continued disputing each other's patents.
 The litigations were eventually settled in 2007, with Magma paying Synopsys $12.5 million, and the companies agreeing to cross-license the disputed patents to each other.

+Ciranova

+Ciranova was an EDA company which focused on analog design automation.
+The company authored the Python-based PyCell software now central to IPL Alliance iPDK parameterized cells (used by many foundries such as TSMC), and also developed an automatic analog layout tools called Helix.
+Ciranova was acquired by Synopsys in 2012.

 Novas Software

 Novas Software was a company founded in 1996 to address debugging of chip designs.
 Novas was purchased by Taiwan-based EDA company SpringSoft in May 2008.
 SpringSoft and Novas were acquired by Synopsys in 2012.